ipaleka/algorand-contracts-testing/media/blog-post.md

     return transaction_id
 ```

-That grouped transactions instance is then sent to `process_transactions` helper function that is responsible for sending our smart contract to the Algorand blockchain.
+That grouped transactions instance is then sent to `process_transactions` helper function that is responsible for deploying our smart contract to the Algorand blockchain.

 ```python
 def _algod_client():